jxkobrxyes/Multiverse-Final-Portfolio/README.md

 ## Durable Skills
 This is an overview of everyhting I have learned with Multiverse and American Express
+- Infastructure as Code (IaC)
+  Proficiant in tools like terraform to automate the deployment and management of infastructure, including Vault clusters and configurations.
+- Security practices
+  Understanding of security best practices and cryptographic concepts to endure the secure storage and management of sensitive data within Vault

 ## [Projects](https://github.com/jxkobrxyes/Multiverse-Final-Portfolio/tree/main/Projects)
 These are some of the projects I've worked on throughout my time here at Multiverse!
 There are both individual as well as collaborative projects.